 For these reasons, we value "MY Purpose."
 However, if "purpose" is perceived in the same way as the missions of the company that have been set so far, or if it is perceived as simply "company policy changing again," it will not help — and the company will not grow.

 RS: We are working top-down, bottom-up, vertically (organizational line), and horizontally (community/grassroots).

 As for the transmission of top management, CEO Sakurada has been participating in our Town Hall Meetings via Zoom since September 2021.
-These meetings have been held seven times so far, with a total of 10,000 employees participating.
+These meetings have been held seven times so far (as of December 2021), with a total of 10,000 employees participating.
 The speakers are CEO Sakurada himself, outside facilitators, and four representative employees; and people from all our group companies in Japan participate.
 We ask them to think about why they are doing what they do and what they want to do.

 At the meetings, we don't talk about the company's purpose — we talk about the individual participants and their own purpose.
 CEO Sakurada brings up such topics, and then relates them by talking from the point of "in my case."
 When a person in the P&C insurance business hears views from a person in the nursing care business, a different way of thinking can be generated, and different stimuli can be received.
 And you can also begin to think about yourself.

 How can one connect with Sompo's Purpose?
 In that situation, managers and their staff can hold 1-on-1 dialogue toward achieving personal purpose through their work.
 We ask them to reconsider their source of motivation; and then, we can inquire how they can use the company to do what they want.
 In this way, we work on ideas of "how things should be."